 It’s a very good strategy if you’re trying to build up your equity position.
 Or if you have run out of servicing and capacity at the banks, and you’ve got a bit of equity lying around, it’s a good strategy for that situation as well.

 I’m also going to share with you who I would recommend as a property trader mentor.
 So, here are the three financing strategies.
 We’re going to split them into three categories, low deposit, medium size equity position, and high equity position.
+You can access information via online mortgage calculators to help clarify your position.
+Or you could request a free borrowing summary which includes a Core Logic Bank Level Property Valuation.

 Strategy one: Joint Ventures for a Low Equity Position.